quietui/quiet/docs/docs/developers/contributing.md

 Icons that are rendered in a component's shadow root _must_ use the `system` icon library.
 The system icon library uses inline SVGs for performance, so they load instantly instead of requiring additional HTTP requests.
 System icons _must not_ be used in examples.

+By default, icons used in components should be sized at 1.25em.

 ### Creating form controls

 Form controls must extend the `QuietFormControlElement` abstract class.
 By doing so, they will automatically become form-associated.
 Form controls must follow patterns of existing form controls, for familiarity.
 Use `value` for value, `disable` to disable, `require` to require, etc.